 - online moderately skilled click-work (for example, when a worker tags images on Figure Eight)

-- online client-determined specialist (for example, when clients advertise and select a worker on Freelancer for business assistance)
+- online client-determined specialist work (for example, when clients advertise and select a worker on Freelancer for business assistance)

-- online contestant specialist (for example, when a large brand selects one or several winners in a design competition on 99Designs).
+- online contestant specialist work (for example, when a large brand selects one or several winners in a design competition on 99Designs).

 At European level, the employer group BusinessEurope has expressed a positive view of the potential of online platforms to contribute to business formation and job growth.
 Conversely, the European Trade Union Confederation (ETUC) has raised concerns over social protection, tax and labour laws.
 Moreover, the European Association of European Crafts and SMEs (UAPME) has expressed concern that traditional businesses will potentially face unfair competition from online platforms.